 However, in Cardano’s case, there are quite a few things that may turn this project into a true competitor for Ethereum.

 So, what is Cardano?

-Cardano is a blockchain platform initiated by Charles Hoskinson and Jeremy Wood under The Cardano Foundation, IOHK, and Emurgo.
-And of course, on top of this platform resides the ADA cryptocurrency.
+Cardano is a proof of stake blockchain platform initiated by Charles Hoskinson and Jeremy Wood under The Cardano Foundation, IOHK, and Emurgo.
+And, of course, on top of this platform resides the ADA cryptocurrency.

 In essence, the project aims to become a smart contracts platform for decentralized applications that can fit the needs of a high-demand global market.

-The Cardano project started its development in 2015 after Charles Hoskinson and Jeremy Wood left the Ethereum team.
+The Cardano project started its development in 2015 after Charles Hoskinson, and Jeremy Wood left the Ethereum team.
 And after 2 years of research and peer reviews, in 2017, the first phase of the project was launched.
-The ICO took place on September 29, 2017, and raised approximately $62 million.
+On September 29, 2017, the ICO took place and raised approximately $62 million.